 The Nursing Assistant Certificate Program prepares students for employment as a basic care provider under the supervision of a professional licensed provider, such as a Registered Nurse.
-This course is an introduction to the roles and responsibilities of being a Nursing Assistant.
-This course will meet the didactic portion of Washington state and Omnibus Budget Reconciliation Act (OBRA) requirements for Nursing Assistant Training.
+This course will meet the Washington state and Omnibus Budget Reconciliation Act (OBRA) requirements for Nursing Assistant Training.